Charles Hoskins: Politics, royal commission and dispute with NSW Government

-The company's relations with the N.S.W.
-Government seem to have improved by 1915; the company won a N.S.W.
-Government tender for rails, and the price paid was significantly lower than previous prices for imported rails.
-For a time, there was active consideration of the N.S.W.
-Government purchasing the works, but it came to nothing.
+The company's relations with the NSW Government seem to have improved by 1915; the company won a tender for rails, and the price paid was significantly lower than previous prices for imported rails.
+For a time, there was active consideration of the NSW Government purchasing the works, but it came to nothing.

 Initial expansion and protection

 As part of the rescue deal, C & C Hoskins took over Sandford's contract to supply the iron and steel needs of the New South Wales Government, extending its term to nine years from 1 January 1908.
 Unfortunately for its new owners, apart from the blast furnace, much the plant was antiquated or otherwise not ready to supply the Government with its needs, particularly steel rails.
-That was largely due to the failures of the Sandford period, but it was Hoskins who wore the consequences, when the N.S.W.
-Government cancelled the exclusive contract in late 1911.
+That was largely due to the failures of the Sandford period, but it was Hoskins who wore the consequences, when the NSW Government cancelled the exclusive contract in late 1911.

 The long-sought protection of the iron and steel industry was finally introduced, from the first day of 1909, by Andrew Fisher's Labor government, in the form of bounties to be paid under the Manufacturers' Encouragement Act, which made it a condition that those benefitting from bounties would pay "fair and reasonable wages".
 The government paid a bonus of 12s per ton from 1908 to 1914 and 8s per ton thereafter, until 1917, after which the industry would receive no further payments.

 The Lithgow plant was in urgent need of expansion; the Hoskins brothers had the financial means to do so and experience of operating a heavy industrial enterprise.
 The new management immediately closed down marginal operations such as the sheet mill and galvanising plant—although these were to be reopened later—and began to renovate and rearrange the existing operations.
 An early improvement made was to introduce electric lighting; the works had previously relied upon 'slush lamps' for internal lighting.

 The company had modernised and upgraded the mine at Carcoar, by mid 1909, and opened a second iron ore mine at Tallawang in 1911.
 They also started to use dolomite from the limestone quarry at Havilah, instead of importing it from England as Sandford had done.